adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/README.md

 This project counts as a Semester Project which is part of the requirement for a Master Degree in Communication Systems at Ecole Plytechnique Federale de Laussane.

 `Update: Use the Updated version of the LSTM model.
 Though it uses a different data set.
 It gives better results.
-Adapts it to any case scenario as desired.`
+Adapts it to any case scenario as desired.
+Further improvement could be possible usi Gramian Angular Field ... coming soon`

 ---------------------------------------------------------------------------------------------------------------------------
 Introduction